 - Check the weather in Bali before your trip.

 - Avoid being fined by taking your international driver’s licensewith you.

 - Learn to drive like a real Balinese local.Even if you carry a license, if a policeman sees that you drive like a tourist, he’ll stop you and make up something to fine you.

 - If you have never driven, rent a motorcycle in your citya few weeks before your trip to familiarize yourself with it.

 - Buy scooter rental insurance to save money on any damages.

 - Don’t try to carry all your luggage on the motorcycle.
 Set up a base camp in any hotel or villa in Bali and leave most of your belongings there, carrying only a small backpack with the essentials for your scooter tour through Bali.

 - Carry both a paper map and an offline mobile app with the Bali map downloaded.

-- In case of a breakdown or puncture, keep calm, call the company where you rented the motorcycle and go to one of the hundreds of workshops on the island.
+- In case of a breakdown or puncture, keep calm, call the company where you rented the motorcycle, and go to one of the hundreds of workshops on the island.

-I hope this article has helped you decide whether to rent a scooter in Bali or not and have given you all the information you need to make your experience traveling the island by motorcycle unforgettable.
+I hope this article has helped you decide whether to rent a scooter in Bali or not and has given you all the information you need to make your experience traveling the island by motorcycle unforgettable.